 All section 30.
 Politics, Literature, and Film awards to-date »

-The Wilson Carey McWilliams Best Paper Award is given to the best paper presented at the previous year’s APSA Annual Meeting.
+The Wilson Carey McWilliams Best Paper Award is given for the best paper presented at the previous year’s APSA Annual Meeting.